aws/aws-database-encryption-sdk-dynamodb/specification/scan-beacons.md

 Note that only exact matches can be supported.
 No ranged queries or inequalities.
 It is an error to attempt such a query.

-This might return false positive results.

-After retrieving records in this way, you must decrypt the record and compare the source field value to the query value, and discard any records where they don't match.
+This might return false positive results, sfter retrieving records in this way, you must decrypt the record and compare the source field value to the query value, and discard any records where they don't match.

-## Scan Beacon Group Operations
+## Operations

 ### transformCreateTableRequest

  * This operation MUST take as input a CreateTableRequest object.
  * This operation MUST return a CreateTableRequest object.
  * If no Global Secondary Index is being created, the CreateTableRequest object MUST be returned unaltered.
- * If the Global Secondary Index being created includes no source fields, the CreateTableRequest object MUST be returned unaltered.
+ * If the Global Secondary Index being created includes no source fields, that is, if the KeySchema does not mention a source field, the CreateTableRequest object MUST be returned unaltered.
- * If the Global Secondary Index being created includes a source field, the returned CreateTableRequest object MUST replace the source field names with the corresponding scan beacon field names.
+ * If the Global Secondary Index being created includes a source field, the returned CreateTableRequest object MUST replace the source field names with the corresponding scan beacon field names in the KeySchema.

 ### transformUpdateTableRequest

  * This operation MUST take as input an UpdateTableRequest object.
  * This operation MUST return an UpdateTableRequest object.
  * If no Global Secondary Index is being created, the UpdateTableRequest object MUST be returned unaltered.
- * If the Global Secondary Index being created includes no source fields, the UpdateTableRequest object MUST be returned unaltered.
+ * If the Global Secondary Index being created includes no source fields, that is, if the KeySchema does not mention a source field, the UpdateTableRequest object MUST be returned unaltered.
- * If the Global Secondary Index being created includes a source field, the returned UpdateTableRequest object MUST replace the source field names with the corresponding scan beacon field names.
+ * If the Global Secondary Index being created includes a source field, the returned UpdateTableRequest object MUST replace the source field names with the corresponding scan beacon field names in the KeySchema.

 ### transformPutItemRequest
  * This operation MUST take as input an PutItemRequest object.